1. That spark or jolt up your spine that you sometimes feel when aroused is the pudendal nerve, which connects the penis/clitoris to the brain.

 30. And to encourage people to talk about masturbation in a positive, non-shame-based way, the San Francisco Center for Sex and Culture holds a Masturbate-A-Thon each year.

 31. Clitoral hood piercings don’t have any negative impact on orgasm.

-32. Circumcision does not affect a man’s ability to achieve orgasm (but a partner with foreskin may experience increased duration).
+32. Circumcision doesn’t negatively affect a man’s ability to achieve orgasm, but foreskin does seems to lead to increased duration.

-33. At the moment of orgasm, certain areas of the brain shut down, including the area that process fear and “vigilance for danger.”
+33. When a person achieves climax, the areas of the brain that process fear and “vigilance for danger” shut down.

-34. Approximately 15–20% of American women have never had an orgasm.
+34. It’s been reported that roughly 15–20% of American women have never orgasmed.